-PREVIOUS EDUCATION/TRAINING CREDIT
+PREVIOUS EDUCATION/TRAINING CREDIT (INCLUDING MILITARY)

 Previous work experience and/or education must satisfactorily attest to the potential for course credit.
 A student provides information about previous education or experience through transcripts and employment records.
+Before experience earned credit can be awarded, the student must pass a handson proficiency assessment and a written test to determine if the student has the knowledge level for credit.
 Credit received through transfer or placement testing will decrease program tuition according to the number or course transfer or test approvals.
 Credit hours which are granted from transfer or placement testing do not count toward earned credit hours in computing the cumulative grade point average.
 There are no charges or fees for transferring credits or requesting placement testing credit for any course in a technical component.
-The minimum grade to transfer is a "C".
+The minimum grade to transfer academic credit is a "C."